article | April 22, 2017

 You can have a great list of prospects.
 You can have the perfect product.

 But your campaign will fail without an offer your prospect can’t refuse.
 We call this the Godfather Offer.
-It’s a must-have in your lead generation toolkit.
+It’s a must-have in your campaign planning and product launch efforts.

 Before you start crafting your offer, spend time reviewing 4 key market research factors:

 You have to know where they are positioned and their offers.
 Don’t copy their lead generation offers.
 Instead look for unique twists that support your positioning.

 There are two main types of buyer persona – Buyer and user.
 There are also influencers and technical buyers, but for the purpose of the offer development, it should be focused on buyers and users.